Colossus Bets FAQ’s

 For example, assume that you placed a £2 ‘Colossus’ bet and you managed to correctly predict the correct scores in the first four matches.
 You may now be offered £5,000 for your live ticket.
 If you accept this offer, then £5,000 will be credited to your Colossus Bets account but you will no longer be entitled to any winnings from the ticket should it eventually win.
-Nor will you be entitled to participate in any Bonus leg or receive any Consolation pool winnings.
+Nor will you be entitled to receive any Consolation pool winnings.

 How Much Can I stake per line?

 £2 is the default stake per line.
 This is also known as the “Unit Stake”.

 In our pools you can also use a lower or fractional stake per line; including a £1 per line, 50p per line and 20p per line.
 When you use a lower stake per line than the default unit stake, the prizes you are playing for change by the same ratio.
 For example, if you used a 50 pence per line stake in the £5,000,000 Colossus then as 50p is a quarter of the £2 default unit stake, the maximum prize you could win is £1,250,000.